-In Archival, the archive accounts can be retained for a specified period.
-Messages that fall outside the specified period can either be deleted or compressed and moved to an alternate storage for longer term archival as per the business policy of the enterprise.
-Other than to satisfy a legal or regulatory compliance requirement, archives are used to free up primary (production) disk storage space from data that is no longer actively used but must be retained.
+In archival, the retention of archive accounts is for a specific period of time.
+Messages falling outside the specified period are either deleted or compressed and moved to an alternate storage for longer term archival as per the business policy of the enterprise.

 The changing landscape of Technology

-With rapid adoption of digital mechanisms to drive business processes and resulting unexpected growth of data in organizations, it is essential to find a solution to improve capacity, cost and efficiency in the way data is backed up or archived.
-With cloud offering these benefits and eliminating the maintenance of storage infrastructure, there is a rapid movement towards cloud based solutions.
-As per Gartner’s “Market Insight: Cloud Shift – The Transition of IT Spending from Traditional Systems to Cloud.” report, IT spending is steadily shifting from traditional IT offerings to cloud services (cloud shift).
-The aggregate amount of cloud shift in 2016 is estimated to reach $111 billion, increasing to $216 billion in 2020.
+As per Gartner’s “Market Insight: Cloud Shift – The Transition of IT Spending from Traditional Systems to Cloud.” report; IT spending is steadily shifting from traditional IT offerings to cloud services (cloud shift).
+Estimates show, that the aggregate amount of cloud shift in 2016 is to reach $111 billion, increasing to $216 billion in 2020.

 So what are your thoughts on Backup Vs Archive?